roman-milk/roman-milk.github.io/brooke.md

  She read the business card and memorised the phrase.
 Whoever gave her that phrase would own her.
 "Damn!"
 She cried out.
 "Why me?
 Please let me wake up and let this be a nightmare."
 She shrieked.
 A thump from the ceiling told her there were normal people in the world with normal concerns, simply wanting a quiet evening in.

  Her world wouldn't be normal for some time to come.
 She dare not think what perverts would do to her in the next few weeks.
 Strangers would hand her a business card and expect her to perform for them.
 Surely there would be some way out of this disgusting mess!
-Report_Story #1